neerajsingh869/neerajsingh869/README.md

 ## 🚀 About Me

-Passionate Frontend Developer with expertise in Angular, currently transforming legacy applications into modern, responsive platforms.
+Passionate Frontend Developer with expertise in Angular & React, currently transforming legacy applications into modern, responsive platforms.
 I'm on a mission to become an exceptional Full Stack Developer, with a strong focus on frontend excellence and AI integration.

 ### 💼 Professional Journey
 - 🏢 Currently working as a Frontend Developer at Genpact